MarwaAhmed98/SAP-Data-Warehouse-Cloud-/README.md

 ### Module 3: Build ER Model
 Navigate back to the *Data Builder*, Go to *E/R models*.
 Click on New Entity Relationship Model to create one.
 On the left, there will find a list of all the tables uplaoded in the previous step under the *Repositories* tab .<br/>
 Drag and drop the tables to connect Sales_Orders dataset to Sales_Order_Items and create the asscoiation based on the SalesOrderID.
 Repeat the same process for Sales_Orders, Business_Partners dataset and Addresses dataset and create the association based on the common keys, PartnerID and AddressID, respectively.
 Click on save and deploy to make the model available for use in the next step.

+### Module 3: Build Data Model
+Navigate back to the *Data Builder*, Go to *Views*.
+Click on New Graphic View to create one.
+On the left, there will find a list of all the tables uplaoded in step 2 under the *Repositories* tab .<br/>
+Drag and drop the tables in the following order.
+Add Sales_Order_Items first and then add Sales_Order on top of it to INNER JOIN the two tables.
+Next, add Business_Parterns table and then JOIN it with Addresses table.
+At the end of the data model, you should have a View dataset that has the cumlative Inner Join of all tables. <br/>
+Click on the View and rename it as desired.
+Change the *Type* from relational to analytical dataset.
+This will make it easier to analyze the data and draw visualizations in the following step.
+There are two categories now, *Dimensions* and "Measures*.
+Change [Quantity, GROSSAMOUNT_ITEMS, GROSSAMOUNT_ORDERS] to measures and leave all the dimensions as is.
+Next to Attributes, click on the ✏ icon to add semantic layer to the data.
+Change the *Semantic Type* as seen fit. <br/>
+Now save the dataset and click on the toggle bar to allow the dataset for consumption then deploy.